Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/misc.md

 ### FireStrength

-Represents the strength of a StartFireEvent, it currently has two valuse:
+Represents the strength of a StartFireEvent, it currently has two values:

 - `STRONG`: Representing a fire starting where
   - The fire starting is the primary functionality, or
   - Destructive fire starting behavior is desired (creating fire blocks, lighting log piles)
 - `WEAK`: Representing a fire starting where
-  - The fire starting may have been secondary behavior or a side effect (misclicks)
+  - The fire starting may have been secondary behavior or a side effect (mis-clicks)
   - Destructive fire starting behaviors should not be attempted

 ```js